 Recommended: Identify startup.exe related errors

-Important: Some malware also uses the file name startup.exe, for example Win32:VB-IZG (detected by Avast), and Trojan-Downloader.Win32.AutoIt.aa or Backdoor.Win32.IRCBot.qmo (detected by Kaspersky).
+Important: Some malware camouflages itself as startup.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Win32:VB-IZG (detected by Avast), and Trojan-Downloader.Win32.AutoIt.aa or Backdoor.Win32.IRCBot.qmo (detected by Kaspersky).
 Therefore, you should check the startup.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with startup.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.